 has, as an element, the use or attempted use of physical force, or the threatened use of a deadly weapon, committed by a current or former spouse, parent, or guardian of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse, parent, or guardian, or by a person similarly situated to a spouse, parent, or guardian of the victim, or by a person who has a current or recent former dating relationship with the victim.
-100

-The Supreme Court has held that in a section 922(g)(9) prosecution, the predicate-offense statute need not require, as an element, the existence of a domestic relationship between the offender and the victim; however, the government must prove the existence of a domestic relationship beyond a reasonable doubt.
+The Supreme Court has held that in a section 922(g)(9) prosecution, the predicate-offense statute need not require, as an element, the existence of a domestic relationship between the defendant and the victim; however, the government must prove the existence of a domestic relationship beyond a reasonable doubt.
 The force clause, however, is interpreted using the categorical approach.
 Precedent regarding section 921(a)(33)(A)'s force clause also does not always apply to other force clauses; twice, the Supreme Court has treated section 921(a)(33)(A) differently from the ACCA's "violent felony" definition due to differences in wording and purpose of the statutes.
-103

 Appendix A in the Guidelines Manual references section 922(g)(9) offenses to §2K2.1 (Unlawful Receipt, Possession, or Transportation of Firearms or Ammunition; Prohibited Transactions involving Firearms or Ammunition).
-104 Section 2K2.1 provides for higher base offense levels if a defendant has sustained one or more prior felony convictions for either a "crime of violence" or a "controlled substance offense," by reference to §4B1.2.
-105
+Section 2K2.1 provides for higher base offense levels if a defendant has sustained one or more prior felony convictions